cpicanco/stimulus_control/README.md

 - It is aimed at fast programming of behavioral experiments.
 - It can be extended to Design, Present, Record and Archive a wide range of behavioral experiments.
 - It was designed for Participants, Researchers and Developers.
+- It is a prototype to run non time-critical experiments.
-- It is a prototype being inspired by OpenSesame.
+- It is being inspired by OpenSesame, Psychopy and Expyrement.

 ### Some features